slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Spend less than you make.
 - Stay liquid, never invest in anything you can't sell in 30 days.
-- Diversify with uncorrelated bets.
+- Diversify with uncorrelated investment bets.

 ### On your investment comfort zone

-Risk of losing money vs the risk of missing opportunity.
 Scared money never wins.
+It's about the risk of losing money vs the risk of missing opportunity.

 > *'If you do not know who you are, Wall Street is an expensive place to find out.' -- George Goodman*